-Hodgen Mainda serves as Commissioner of the Tennessee Department of Commerce and Insurance.
-Appointed by Governor Bill Lee, Hodgen assumed leadership of the department effective October 1, 2019.
-Before his appointment to Governor Lee’s cabinet, Hodgen was Vice President of Community Development at the Electric Power Board (EPB) in Chattanooga, Tennessee – one of the nation’s largest publicly-owned power providers and the first public provider of gigabit Internet in the country.
+Carter Lawrence serves as the Commissioner of the Tennessee Department of Commerce and Insurance.
+Appointed by Governor Bill Lee, Lawrence assumed leadership of the department effective November 12, 2020.
+Before his appointment to Governor Lee’s cabinet, Lawrence served as Chief Deputy Commissioner and Chief Operating Officer at the Department of Commerce and Insurance.

-As Tennessee’s Commissioner of Commerce and Insurance, Hodgen is the state fire marshal and is responsible for the divisions of insurance, fire prevention, regulatory boards, including twenty-six regulatory entities, TennCare Oversight, and the administratively attached Tennessee Law Enforcement Training Academy, Tennessee Police Officer Standards and Training Commission and Tennessee Emergency Communications Board.
-In 2018, the department collected $1.145 billion in fees and premium taxes and had expenditures of $220.9 million.
+As Tennessee’s Commissioner of Commerce and Insurance, Lawrence is the state fire marshal and is responsible for the divisions of insurance, fire prevention, regulatory boards – including twenty-six regulatory entities, TennCare Oversight, and the administratively attached Tennessee Law Enforcement Training Academy, Tennessee Police Officer Standards and Training Commission and Tennessee Emergency Communications Board.
+In 2020, the department collected approximately $1.25 billion in fees and premium taxes and had expenditures of $225 million.